Polyamory and Fairness

 “But it’s not fair!” is a slippery concept…

-“It’s not fair!”
-Below a certain age, we hear people say this all the time.
-Past a certain age, people rarely say it anymore.
-It’s not just because it gets beaten out with the litany of “life’s not fair” that almost always follows “it’s not fair!” (and in truth, I’ve always thought “life’s not fair” is a pretty lame way to follow up a complaint of unfairness anyway); rather, as we get older, and our vision gets longer, we learn that fairness operates best on a global, not a local, scale.
+Children say this all the time.
+Once we grow up, we say it less often—not just because it gets beaten out with a reflexive “life’s not fair”(which is true, but it really ought to be), but because, when we get older, and our vision gets longer.
+We learn that fairness is a global, not a local, thing.
 Sure, if you did the dishes last night and it’s your sister’s turn to do the dishes tonight, but she isn’t doing the dishes because she just got back from the dentist, it may seem unfair to you from a purely selfish perspective…but really, would you want to trade places with her?
 And if you were the one who’d just been through the root canal, wouldn’t you appreciate it if you could give the dishes a miss tonight yourself?
-These things tend to even out in the end; sometimes, compassion dictates that the rigid schedule of dishwashing responsibility should change.
+These things tend to even out in the end; sometimes, compassion means the rigid schedule of dishwashing responsibility should change.

 It's not fair!

+But in relationships, and especially in polyamorous relationships, our five-year-old selves still sometimes whisper in out ear “It’s not fair!” when things don’t go the way we want them to.
 Even when we don’t talk about our expectations.
 Even when we know our expectations are silly.
 Hell, sometimes even when what’s happening is not only fair, but most excellent as well.
+Sometimes, our notions of what’s “fair” become so deeply buried that we’re not always even aware of them, or aware of the expectations we carry around with us.

-I’m not even talking about the obvious situations that make people say “It’s not fair!”, such as where one person is an extrovert who finds it easy to meet new people and one person’s an introvert who finds it difficult to meet new people…though I’ve certainly heard many folks cry “It’s not fair that he seems to have prospective partners lining up around the block and I can’t meet anyone!”
-It’s certainly true that some folks find it easier to go out and interact with people than other folks do, but that’s something we all have a measure of control over, after all.
+What do you do when your inner five-year-old starts saying “It’s not fair!” in your ear?
+That can happen when your partner’s an extrovert who finds it easy to meet new people and you’re an introvert; I’ve certainly heard polyamorous folks cry “It’s not fair that he seems to have prospective partners lining up around the block and I can’t meet anyone!”
+And yes, it’s true that some folks find it easier to go out and interact with people than other folks do, but that’s something we all have a measure of control over, after all.
 At the end of the day, what would be more fair?
 Forbidding one’s extroverted partner from being an extrovert?

-I’m talking about the “It’s not fair!” monster that’s far more subtle, and wriggles its way deep into the murk of your default, unexamined assumptions and unvoiced expectations.
+But there’s another “It’s not fair!” monster that’s far more subtle, and wriggles its way deep into the murk of your default, unexamined assumptions and unvoiced expectations.

-This sense of fairness can sneak up on you when you don’t really expect it, during times when you feel that you’ve gone above and beyond the call of duty for a relationship partner and you think that either your own efforts aren’t being rewarded the way you expect (even if you might think you don’t have any expectation of reward at all!) or that someone else is somehow benefiting from your work in ways you didn’t expect.
+This sense of fairness can creep up on you when you don’t really expect it, during times when you feel that you’ve gone above and beyond the call of duty for a relationship partner and you think that either your own efforts aren’t being rewarded the way you expect (even if you might think you don’t have any expectation of reward at all!) or that someone else is somehow benefiting from your work in ways you didn’t expect.

-By way of one real-world example, many years ago I met a lovely young woman with whom I became close friends…eventually.
+As a real-world example, many years ago I met a lovely young woman with whom I became close friends…eventually.

 I say “eventually” because when I first met her, she was extremely introverted, had difficulty opening up to others, and had a lot of trouble communicating or trusting folks around her.
 She was unpartnered at the time, largely because of this.
 There were a lot of things about her I liked and admired, so I spent a considerable amount of time and effort in getting to know her and encouraging her to open up to me—a nontrivial investment in a relationship with a person who was never even a lover.